DennyScott/Blog-Posts/drafts/delgatesAndEvents.md

 Next in our Player class, we go through all buckets that may be in the scene, get the PickUpObject component, and += a handler method in this class onto that event.
 This is a delegate behavior that allows us to add numerous methods to this object.
 So other classes could also have their own handler for when this event is triggered, and when the event is called, it will call event attached handler method.

 ##Boolean Delegates and Events
 Oh, but there is a small problem though.
 We no longer check to make sure that the player is not already holding a bucket!
 Well we can fix that through events again, but this time a little different.
-Where going to use a little boolean trickery in our event!
+Were going to use a little boolean trickery in our event!

 ``` c#
 public class PickUpObject() {